-A mid year treasury management report - This annual report was presented to Executive on 19 November 2013 updating members with the progress of the capital position, amending prudential indicators as necessary, and whether the treasury strategy is meeting the strategy or whether any policies require revision.
+A mid year treasury management report - This annual report was presented to Executive on 25 November 2014 updating members with the progress of the capital position, amending prudential indicators as necessary and whether any policies require revision.
 In addition, this Council will receive quarterly update reports.

-An annual treasury report - This report (also known as the Treasury management Outturn Report)provides details of a selection of actual prudential and treasury indicators and actual treasury operations compared to the estimates within the strategy.
+An annual treasury report - This report (also known as the Treasury management Outturn Report) provides details of a selection of actual prudential and treasury indicators and actual treasury operations compared to the estimates within the strategy.